Region: Hunter Valley

 Fermentation: The majority (90%) of the shiraz parcel was crushed and de-stemmed with the remaining 10% crushed and left with the stems and fermented in open vats.
-A very small amount (1.5%) of Viognier fruit was also added and allowed to co-ferment.
+A small amount (4%) of Viognier fruit was also added and allowed to co-ferment.

-Maturation: 17 months in French oak puncheons (500 litre), 20% of which was new prior to bottling in September 2010.
+Maturation: 18 months in French oak puncheons (500 litre), 20% of which was new prior to bottling in January 2011.

-Tasting notes: A glossy vibrant crimson colour in the glass; the small additions of stalks and Viognier has added a lifted fragrance to the nose above the red berry fruits.
+Tasting notes: A bright crimson colour in the glass; the combination of an addition of stems and Viognier to the ferment has added to the already lovely fragrance of red berry fruits.
 The palate is medium-bodied with a hint of fruit sweetness.
 Oak is subtle and the tannins are fine and soft.

 Cellaring estimate: Medium term.

 Medium-deep garnet-purple in color, the 2010 “XYZ” Shiraz gives a pleasantly meaty, gamey character on the nose over a core of warm blackberries and spiced blueberries plus hints of vanilla and cloves.
 Medium-bodied with a good amount of juicy, mid-palate flesh, it has a low to medium level of soft tannins and crisp acid, finishing long.
 Drink this one now to 2015.

 Lisa Perotti – Brown – The Wine Advocate #200

 “Bright, light red-purple; pushes the envelope of ‘new Hunter Valley style’ with whole bunch fermentation and maturation in French oak puncheons (500-litre) and hogsheads (300-litre); light- to medium-bodied, it has vibrant red fruits and feathery tannins providing a silky mouthfeel.
 Ready now, but won’t collapse any time soon.”